 Through a generous donation of $5,000 per year in matching grant funds for a period of five years, we have been able to offer after school art classes at Raphael House, a shelter for homeless families in San Francisco’s Tenderloin neighborhood.

-In Fall 2009, the Art Center began providing a series of 11-week visual arts residencies to preschools throughout the city, serving hundreds of children in San Francisco.
-In addition to providing the opportunity for visual arts exploration to children, our teaching artists are providing in-service training to preschool teachers, sharing best practices, strategies, and skills in leading art-related activities.
-This residency has been made possible through a collaboration with Performing Arts Workshop, an arts education organization that helps young people develop critical thinking, creative expression, and basic learning skills through the arts, and by a grant from Preschool for All, a First 5 San Francisco program that provides free half-day preschool for all four-year-old San Franciscans who’d like to attend, regardless of income.
+In Fall 2009 as part of the Preschool for All initiative, the Art Center began providing a series of 11-week visual arts residencies in preschools throughout the city, serving hundreds of children in San Francisco.
+In addition to offering the opportunity for visual arts exploration to children, our teaching artists are providing in-service training to preschool teachers, sharing best practices, strategies, and skills in leading art-related activities.
+These residencies have been made possible through a collaboration with Performing Arts Workshop, an arts education organization that helps young people develop critical thinking, creative expression, and basic learning skills through the arts and by a grant from First 5.
+San Francisco, a program that provides free half-day preschool for all four-year-old San Franciscans who’d like to attend, regardless of income.

 "The teacher seemed really excited by the associations the children were making while immersed in a 3-dimensional project.
 'Look, it is like a magnifying glass' and 'I made these pieces stand up like rabbit ears!'
 She heard the chorus of childrens’ individuality expressed in sharing their unique viewpoints while using the same materials." –Gail Tarantino, SFCAC Teacher

 “Your art enrichment has been the best enrichment class we have ever had.
 It has been a wonderful experience for all the children and I have been amazed at the art created and the processes used to make it.” – Preschool Teacher